By Swarnendu Biswas

 Fire, which was released in India in 1998 (the film was made in 1996), can be regarded as a watershed film in the Indian context.

 In the film, three awesome cinematic talents – Deepa Mehta, the director of the film, Shabana Azmi and Nandita Das, the two female leads of the film – managed to make an extremely potent and path-breaking commentary on the feudalistic character of Indian arranged marriages (a great majority of them, at least), and at the same time on the exploration of the evolving gender equation in modern-day India.

-Fire is probably the first feature film which was brave enough to explore the radical concept of female homosexuality in the regressive backdrop of urban Indian social milieu.
+Fire is probably the first feature film that was brave enough to explore the radical concept of female homosexuality in the regressive backdrop of the urban Indian social milieu.